ded/qwery/README.md

-:nth-of-type(n) {} n-th sibling of its type :nth-last-of-type(n) {} n-th sibling of its type, counting from the last one :nth-match(n of sel) {} n-th match of given sub-selector :nth-match(n of sel) {} n-th match of given sub-selector, counting from the last one :first-child
+:nth-of-type(n) {} n-th sibling of its type :nth-last-of-type(n) {} n-th sibling of its type, counting from the last one :nth-match(n of sel) {} n-th match of given sub-selector :nth-last-match(n of sel) {} n-th match of given sub-selector, counting from the last one :first-child
 :last-child
 :first-of-type